AdaloHQ/docs/website/docs/docs/interactions/component-data.md

 title: Component Data
 ---

 Component data is exported from your component for use in the rest of a makers app in the form of Magic Text.
-You can implement Component Data into your component by declaring props with the roles of `formValue` and `formChangeHandler` in the component manifest:
+You can implement Component Data into your component by assigning props the role of `formValue` in the component manifest:

 ```json
 {